-According to the American Heart Association, about 9 of every 1,000 babies born in the U.S. have a congenital heart defect.
+According to the American Heart Association, about 8 of every 1,000 babies born in the U.S. have a congenital heart defect.
 This is a problem that occurs as the baby's heart is developing during pregnancy, before the baby is born.
-Congenital heart defects are the most common birth defects.
+This is the most common type of birth defect.

-A baby's heart starts to develop at conception, but is completely formed by 8 weeks into the pregnancy.
-Congenital heart defects happen during this important first 8 weeks of the baby's development.
-Specific steps must take place for the heart to form correctly.
-Often, congenital heart defects are a result of one of these steps not happening at the right time.
-For example, a hole is left where a dividing wall should have formed, or a single blood vessel is left, where 2 should have been.
+A baby's heart starts to develop at conception.
+But it is fully formed by 8 weeks into the pregnancy.
+Congenital heart defects happen in the first 8 weeks of the baby's development.
+Certain steps must take place for the heart to form correctly.
+Often congenital heart defects occur because one of these steps doesn't happen at the right time.
+For example, a hole is left where a dividing wall should have formed.
+Or a single blood vessel is formed where 2 should have been.

 Most congenital heart defects have no known cause.
 Mothers will often wonder if something they did during the pregnancy caused the heart problem.
-In most cases, no specific cause can be found.
-Some heart problems do occur more often in families, so there may be a genetic link to some heart defects.
-Some heart problems are likely to occur if the mother had a disease while pregnant and was taking medicines, such as antiseizure medicines or the acne medicine isotretinoin.
-But, most of the time, there is no clear reason for the heart defect
+In most cases, no cause can be found.
+Some heart problems do occur more often in families.
+So there may be a genetic link to some heart defects.
+Some heart problems are likely to occur if the mother had a disease while pregnant.
+Or if she was taking medicines, such as anti-seizure medicines or the acne medicine isotretinoin.
+But most of the time, there is no clear reason for the heart defect

-Congenital heart problems range from simple to complex.
-Some heart problems can be watched by the baby's doctor and managed with medicines.
-Others will require surgery, sometimes as soon as in the first few hours after birth.
-A baby may even "grow out" of some of the simpler heart problems, such as patent ductus arteriosus or atrial septal defect.
-These defects may simply close up on their own with growth.
-Other babies will have a combination of defects and require several operations throughout their lives.
+Congenital heart problems range from simple to very complex.
+Some heart problems can be watched by the baby's healthcare provider and managed with medicines.
+Others will need surgery.
+In some cases surgery is done in the first few hours after birth.
+A baby may even grow out of some of the simpler heart problems.
+These include patent ductus arteriosus (PDA) or atrial septal defect (ASD).
+These defects may simply close up on their own with time or growth.
+Other babies will have a mix of defects.
+They will need several surgeries during their lives.

-Experts classify congenital heart defects into several categories to better understand the problems the baby will experience.
+Experts group congenital heart defects into several categories.
+This helps to better understand the problems the baby will have.
 They include:

 Problems that cause too much blood to pass through the lungs.
-These defects allow oxygen-rich blood that should be traveling to the body to recirculate through the lungs, causing increased pressure and stress in the lungs.
+These defects let oxygen-rich blood that should be traveling to the body recirculate through the lungs.
+This causes more pressure and stress in the lungs.

 Problems that cause too little blood to pass through the lungs.
-These defects allow blood that has not been to the lungs to pick up oxygen (and, therefore, is oxygen-poor) to travel to the body.
-The body does not get enough oxygen with these heart problems, and the baby may be cyanotic, or have a blue coloring.
+These defects allow blood that has not been to the lungs to pick up oxygen (oxygen-poor blood) to travel to the body.
+The body does not get enough oxygen with these heart problems.
+The baby may have a blue color (cyanosis).

 Problems that cause too little blood to travel to the body.
-These defects are a result of underdeveloped chambers of the heart or blockages in blood vessels that prevent the proper amount of blood from traveling to the body to meet its needs.
+These defects are due to underdeveloped heart chambers or blockages in blood vessels.
+This prevents the correct amount of blood from going to the body to meet its needs.

-Again, in some cases there will be a mix of several heart defects.
-This creates a more complex problem that can fall into several of these categories.
+Again, in some cases there will be a mix of a few heart defects.
+This creates a more complex problem that can fall into a few of these categories.

-Some of the problems that cause too much blood to pass through the lungs include the following:
+Some of the problems that cause too much blood to pass through the lungs include:

 Patent ductus arteriosus (PDA).
-This defect occurs when the normal closure of the ductus arteriosus, which is present in all fetuses, does not occur.
-Extra blood goes from the aorta into the lungs and may lead to "flooding" of the lungs, rapid breathing, and poor weight gain.
-PDA is often seen in premature infants.
+This defect occurs when the normal closure of the ductus arteriosus, which is present in all babies, does not occur.
+Extra blood then goes from the aorta into the lungs.
+This may lead to flooding of the lungs, very fast breathing, and poor weight gain.
+PDA is often seen in premature babies.

 Ventricular septal defect (VSD).
-In this condition, a hole in the ventricular septum (a dividing wall between the 2 lower chambers of the heart— the right and left ventricles) occurs.
+In this condition, there is a hole in the ventricular septum.
+This is a dividing wall between the 2 lower chambers of the heart (the right and left ventricles).
 Because of this opening, blood from the left ventricle flows back into the right ventricle, due to higher pressure in the left ventricle.
-This causes an extra volume of blood to be pumped into the lungs by the right ventricle, which can create congestion in the lungs.
+This causes extra blood to be pumped into the lungs by the right ventricle.
+This can create congestion in the lungs.

-Some of the problems that cause too little blood to pass through the lungs include the following:
+Some of the problems that cause too little blood to pass through the lungs include:

 Tricuspid atresia.
 In this condition, the tricuspid valve does not form.
-Therefore, no blood flows from the right atrium to the right ventricle.
-Tricuspid atresia is characterized by the following:
+So no blood flows from the right atrium to the right ventricle.
+Tricuspid atresia is marked by the following: